 - Last updated:

-Council manages new public art projects within streetscape and park developments as well as delivering public art projects in partnerships with external organisations.
-Council also supports the delivery of community public art project proposals from local artists and groups.
+Council manages new public art projects within streetscape and park developments.
+Council also delivers public art projects in partnerships with external organisations.
+Council supports the delivery of community public art project proposals from local artists and groups.

-The Public Art Collection is guided by the Cultural Collections Policy (draft) and the following principles:
+The Public Art Collection is guided by the Art and Heritage Collections Policy and the following principles:

 - Excellence in project initiation, concept, design and fabrication